 |Adult Signature – (Basic)||$5.90||$6.40||$6.65||$6.90|

 From the table above, you can clearly observe the difference in rates with regard to their class and weight.
 The cost of sending a letter or parcel abroad is slightly higher than that of sending the same mail within the U.S. Also, depending on where the letter or mail is heading abroad, it is likely that the cost might shoot up.
 For instance, sending a letter to Canada may turn out to be cheaper than sending a letter to Germany or Singapore.
 This can be seen from the cost of sending a priority mail international to Canada which roughly costs $30.16 and up compared to that of other countries that cost $39.71 and up.

 In addition, the means of sending the first-class letter varies which may make the overall cost to be high or low.
 If your letter is so urgent, it may be referred to as a priority and it will end up costing you more, it will take fewer days to reach its destination when compared to a normal first class letter.
 Over e years, the US postage rates have been changing.
 This has been impacted by a number of factors that cannot be avoided.
 Things have changed a lot as e-mail and social media have become the norm of distant people passing down a message to one another.
 Although sending postcards and letters through postage still exists, a lot has changed over the years.

 The US postage rates may as well vary depending on where you buy them.
 Some retailers sell these stamps at a higher cost than that of USPS.
 So, the best place to buy a US postage stamp still remains to be the post office.
 They not only offer a variety of stamps but you will find them at very favorable rates.

-After checking the different US postage rates in the above table, you can now go ahead and send your parcel, letter or envelope by knowing what you will pay in advance.
-Whether it’s within the country or overseas, you will be rest assure that the item you are sending will reach its destination safely.
+After checking the different US postage rates in the above table, you can now go ahead and send your parcel, letter, or envelope by knowing what you will pay in advance.
+Whether it’s within the country or overseas, you will rest assured that the item you are sending will reach its destination safely.